dillionmegida/dillionmegida.com/data/articles/68. cover-letter-template/index.md

 - **[Achievement 2 with reference links]**
 - ...
 - **[Achievement n with reference links]**

+> In addition to the skills you've mentioned, highlight some achievements here.
+Recruiters are not just here for your words (of course you can boast as much as you want), they also want to see some of your works/wins.

 Am I fit for this?
 I believe I am. **[State that particular, unique, or distinct attribute or skill that you possess that aligns so much with the role]**